Bloc/workshop-curriculum/CONTRIBUTING.md

 1. State the method / function to be defined
 2. State the arguments the method should take
-3. State what the method should return
+3. State what the method / function should return
-4. Add details for the method's implementation, as necessary
+4. Add details for the method's / function's implementation, as necessary
-5. Show an example of the implemented method being called.
+5. Show an example of the implemented method / function being called.
 6. Add any notes, if necessary.

 Here's an example for a Numbers exercise in the Ruby Primer course: